Film Review: Prisoners

 The driver of the mobile home is trying to escape and eventually arrested.
 The car is searched but nothing is found.
-What remains is the meaningless and confused explanation of the twenty years old Alex Jones, who has a mental retardation and the IQ of a 10 year old.
-Due to a lack of evidence they need to release Alex, while Keller is firmly convinced that Alex is guilty and should not go unpunished.
-When Alex uses the sentence “They only cried when i left“, Keller loses control and forgets every Christian commandment although he normally holds on to that as a devout christian.
+What remains is the meaningless and confused explanation of the twenty years old Alex Jones, who has mental retardation and the IQ of a 10-year-old.
+Due to a lack of evidence, they need to release Alex, while Keller is firmly convinced that Alex is guilty and should not go unpunished.
+When Alex uses the sentence “They only cried when I left“, Keller loses control and forgets every Christian commandment although he normally holds on to that as a devout Christian.
 He even exceeds the bounds of humanity in such a way that a return is impossible.

 And this is the most important moral question of this movie.
-Would you torture someone, you’re sure of he’s guilty, so you can find out the truth?
-As a father I am convinced that the disappearance of your daughter is the worst you can experience as a human being.
+Would you torture someone, knowing he’s guilty, so you can find out the truth?
+As a father, I am convinced that the disappearance of your daughter is the worst you can experience as a human being.
 An inhuman nightmare.
 And after hearing the pronounced sentence, which is open to interpretation, I also would be capable of doing such a thing.
 Even if it should turn out that the person is innocent.